Views- The number of times a form was viewed by a visitor.

 Starter to completion rate- The % of form completions when compared to form starters.
 How many people completed the form after starting it?

 Non-starters - The number of people who do not start the form after viewing it.
 A visitor will be counted as a non-starter if their session triggers the form view event but do not record any interactions with any element of the form.

 Abandons - The number of people who abandon the form after starting it.
 A session will count as an abandoner if they view a form, start interacting with any element within the tracked form but do not trigger the completion event.

-Field Abandon - A field abandoned is assigned to a field if it was the last field a user was interacting with before abandoning a session.
+Field Abandon - A field abandoned is assigned to a field if it was the last field a visitor was interacting with before abandoning a session.

 % of total Abandons - The proportion of abandons that happen in this field - of all the field abandons in this form, what % does this field’s abandons represent?